ironcladlou/GoTools/README.md

   * `Run Tests` discovers test packages based on the `project_package` and `test_packages` settings relative to the project `gopath` and executes them.
   * `Run Test at Cursor` runs a single test method at or surrounding the cursor.
   * `Run Current Package Tests` runs tests for the package containing the current file.
+  * `Run Last Test` re-runs the last test variant that was executed.

 ## Notes